-A liquid biopsy – often a blood test– offers a fast, minimally-invasive way to get detailed information about a person’s tumor.
-This diagnostic tool has a huge potential to accelerate precision medicine.
+A blood test – or liquid biopsy – offers a faster, less invasive way to get detailed information about a person’s cancer.
+This diagnostic tool is set to accelerate the delivery of precision medicine.

 Precision medicine in cancer treatment